wp-plugins/code-snippets/readme.txt

 Yes!
 You can individually export a single snippet using the link below the snippet name on the 'Manage Snippets' page or bulk export multiple snippets using the 'Bulk Actions' feature.
 Snippets can later be imported using the 'Import Snippets' page by uploading the export file.

 = Can I export my snippets to PHP for a site where I'm not using the Code Snippets plugin? = Yes.
-Click the checkboxes next to the snippets you want to export, and then choose 'Export to PHP' from the Bulk Actions menu and click Apply.
+Click the checkboxes next to the snippets you want to export, and then choose **Export to PHP** from the Bulk Actions menu and click Apply.
 The generated PHP file will contain the exported snippets' code, as well as their name and description in comments.

-= Can I run network-wide snippets on a multisite installation? = You can run snippets across an entire multisite network by 'Network Activating' Code Snippets through the Network Dashboard.
+= Can I run network-wide snippets on a multisite installation? = You can run snippets across an entire multisite network by **Network Activating** Code Snippets through the Network Dashboard.

+= I need help with Code Snippets =
+You can get help with Code Snippets either on the [WordPress Support Forums][support] or on [GithHub][issues].

 = I have an idea for a cool feature for Code Snippets! = That's great!
-Let me know by starting (or adding to) a topic in the [Support Forums](http://wordpress.org/support/plugin/code-snippets/).
+Let me know by starting (or adding to) a topic in the [Support Forums][support] or open an issue on [GitHub][issues].

 = I want to contribute to and help develop the Code Snippets plugin! = That's fantastic!
-Join me on [GitHub](http://github.com/bungeshea/code-snippets), and also be sure to check out the [development page](http://cs.bungeshea.com/dev) on the [project website](http://cs.bungeshea.com).
+Join me on [GitHub][github], and also be sure to check out the [development page](http://code-snippets.bungeshea.com/development/) on the [project website][homepage].

 == Screenshots ==